The All-For-One Battalion

 Xavier Army ROTC sponsors a number of extracurricular activities for our Cadets.
 With these programs, it's easy to get involved, and there's something to meet every Cadet's interests.

-The persing rifle's season runs from October through the spring.
+The Pershing Rifles' season runs from October through the spring.
 As one of the most visible components of the All For One Battalion, the club is required to maintain an exceptional level of appearance and conduct.
-Despite the added responsibility, those in Persiong Rifles all agree that their experience is well worth in and can be very enjoyable.
+Despite the added responsibility, those in Pershing Rifles all agree that their experience is well worth it and can be very enjoyable.

 Please call (513) 745-1061 if interested.